 *** This effort did pay off in a partial win.
 At the December 6th Budget Markup hearing the Full City Council unanimously approved via a voice vote an amendment to invest an additional $350,000 in sustainability funding, with $25,000 reserved for the sustainable building policy.
 See full discussion among council members starting at the 3 Hour 10 Minute mark in this video and going until the 3 hour 23 Minute mark. ***

 Two years ago, the city council voted to raise the franchise fee on electric and gas utility bills (by 0.5% of the total bills) to fund equitable climate work.
 The most notable example of this work is the city's Green Cost Share program, which has leveraged $28 million in private spending to reduce energy bills of Minneapolis residents and businesses by a projected $40 million.
 That's a 10:1 savings compared to the less than $4 million in city funds spent over the past several years.

 ...So Why Back Off in the Face of an Emergency?

-The 2020 budget proposes cutting its climate mitigation budget by nearly 20 percent, close to $600,000, by shifting pre-2017 money for the Sustainability Office and other clean energy initiatives into the bucket funded by the franchise fee increase.
-It cuts funds for climate innovation by using them to pay for things the city was already funding.
+The 2020 budget had initially proposed cutting its climate mitigation budget by nearly 20 percent, close to $600,000, by shifting pre-2017 money for the Sustainability Office and other clean energy initiatives into the bucket funded by the franchise fee increase.
+It cut funds for climate innovation by using them to pay for things the city was already funding.
 The funding going toward climate work currently is a drop in the bucket compared to the climate crisis we face and the scale of investment needed to shelter communities in the city from the worst harms ahead, and do so with equity at the center.

 We need your help to make sure Minneapolis stays in the climate fight!